jeyabalajis/simple-rule-engine/README.md

 - A Decision rule is always composed of only one rule set.
 - A rule set is composed of one or many rule rows.
-- You can ‘roughly’ think of each Rule Row as a Conditional evaluation of the facts (a.k.a antecedent) & a score based on these conditions (a.k.a consequent).
+- You can ‘roughly’ think of each Rule Row as a Conditional evaluation of the facts (a.k.a antecedent) & a decision based on these conditions (a.k.a consequent).
 - A decision rule always arrives at a single decision at the end of parsing.
 - The decision can be anything (a numeric, a string such as YES/NO or even a JSON)
+- Once a Rule Row evaluates to True, the corresponding decision is returned immediately.

 ![Decision Rule Concept](/images/decision_rule.png)